Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Introduction

-One recent category of optimization algorithms that has been successfully applied to robotics is Bayesian optimization~\cite{Mockus2012Bayesian}.
-In Bayesian optimization, rather than modeling the objective function as a black-box about which we can only obtain point-wise information, regularity assumptions are made.
-The resulting algorithms are practical and provably find the global optimum of the objective function while evaluating the function at only few parameters~\cite{Bull2011Convergence,Srinivas2010Gaussian}.
-Bayesian optimization methods often model the unknown function as a Gaussian process (GP)~\cite{Rasmussen2006Gaussian}, which in turn is used to guide function evaluations to locations that are informative about the optimum of the unknown function~\cite{Mockus2012Bayesian,Jones2001Taxonomy}.
-Moreover, GP models are highly flexible, allow to encode as much prior knowledge as desired, and explicitly model noise in the performance function evaluations.

-Example applications of Bayesian optimization in robotics include gait optimization of legged robots~\cite{Calandra2014Bayesian,Lizotte2007Automatic} and the optimization of the controller parameters of a snake-like robot~\cite{Tesch2011Using}.
-In~\cite{Marco2016Automatic} the weighting matrices of an LQR controller for an inverted pendulum are optimized.
-Several different Bayesian optimization methods were compared in~\cite{Calandra2014experimental} for bipedal locomotion.
-While these examples illustrate the potential of Bayesian optimization methods in robotics, none of them explicitly considers safety as a requirement.
+One class of optimization algorithms that has been successfully applied to robotics is Bayesian optimization~\citep{Mockus2012Bayesian}.
+In Bayesian optimization, rather than considering the objective function as a black-box about which we can only obtain point-wise information, regularity assumptions are made.
+These are used to actively learn a model of the objective function.
+The resulting algorithms are practical and provably find the global optimum of the objective function while evaluating the function at only few parameters~\citep{Bull2011Convergence,Srinivas2012Gaussian}.
+Bayesian optimization methods often model the unknown function as a Gaussian process (GP)~\citep{Rasmussen2006Gaussian}.
+These models are highly flexible, allow to encode as much prior knowledge as desired, and explicitly model noise in the performance function evaluations.
+The GP models are used to guide function evaluations to locations that are informative about the optimum of the unknown function~\citep{Mockus2012Bayesian,Jones2001Taxonomy}.
+Example applications of Bayesian optimization in robotics include gait optimization of legged robots~\citep{Calandra2014Bayesian,Lizotte2007Automatic} and the optimization of the controller parameters of a snake-like robot~\citep{Tesch2011Using}. \citet{Marco2017Virtual} optimize the weighting matrices of an LQR controller for an inverted pendulum by exploiting additional information from a simulator.
+Several different Bayesian optimization methods are compared by~\cite{Calandra2014experimental} for the case of bipedal locomotion.
+While these examples illustrate the potential of Bayesian optimization methods in robotics, none of these examples explicitly considers safety as a requirement.